mamalvares/profile/README.md

 🇧🇷 Born in São Paulo, Brazil <br>

 # What I'm working on 👨‍💻

-- 🌱 I’m currently learning Web Development and looking for Mobile Development.
+- 🌱 I’m currently learning Web Development and learning bot´s Development with Python.

 # My Hobbies

 - 🎮 I love to play games on PC and I love play sports with my friends 🏀
 - 😎 And at free time i like to go to the gym and play guitar.